devopsdays-austin/runbooks/speakers-cfp_runbook.md

 ### Program Committee

 The program committee is a selection of (at least) 5 people who will be voting on the proposed CFPs for our conference.
+The program committee membership should reflect principles of diversity, equity, and inclusion.
+This should allow a wider cross section of perspectives when it comes to selecting talks.
 They will help shape and decide on the agenda and content; this is a fundamental job responsibility; please only volunteer if you understand and are willing to commit to it.
 Committee members _should_ _not_ propose talks/workshops/panels due to the conflict of interest; if they plan on offering content to the event, they should recuse themselves from the program committee.

 #### Leader(s)